-for a metric graph $\Gamma$, where $\Delta_{\Gamma}$ is the so-called Kirchhoff--Laplacian (see later sections for details), $\tau,\kappa>0$ control the marginal variance and practical correlation range, respectively, $\alpha>\sfrac{1}{2}$ controls the smoothness, and $\Wcal$ is Gaussian white noise defined on a probability space $\pare{\Omega,\mathcal{F},\mathbb{P}}$.
-Defining the Whittle-Matérn fields in this way is motivated by the fact that when this equation is considered on $\mathbb{R}^p$ (and $\Delta_{\Gamma}$ is replaced by the standard Laplacian), the solution $u$ is a centered Gaussian random field with an isotropic Matérn covariance function \citep{Matrn1960SpatialV}.
+for a metric graph $\Gamma$, where $\Delta_{\Gamma}$ is the so-called Kirchhoff--Laplacian (see later sections for details), $\tau,\kappa>0$ control the marginal variance and practical correlation range, respectively, $\alpha>\sfrac{1}{2}$ controls the smoothness, and $\mathcal{W}$ is Gaussian white noise defined on a probability space $(\Omega,\mathcal{F},\mathbb{P})$.
+Defining the Whittle--Mat\'ern fields in this way is motivated by the fact that when this equation is considered on $\mathbb{R}^p$ (and $\Delta_{\Gamma}$ is replaced by the standard Laplacian), the solution $u$ is a centered Gaussian random field with an isotropic Mat\'ern covariance function \citep{Matern1960Spatial}.

 Thus, the Whittle--Mat\'ern fields is a natural metric graph analogue to Gaussian processes with Mat\'ern covariance functions on $\mathbb{R}^d$ and they possess some desirable properties.
-For instance, they are specified on the entire metric graph (not only on the vertices) and are, in fact, well-defined for any compact metric graph.
-Furthermore, they can model fields of different smoothness and, for example, have differentiable sample paths whenever $\alpha>\sfrac{3}{2}$. \cite{bolin2023statistical} showed that computationally efficient inference can be performed for these models whenever $\alpha\in\mathbb{N}$, and that having differentiable processes can be very beneficial for spatial prediction.
+For instance, they are specified on the entire metric graph (not only on the vertices) and are well-defined for any compact metric graph.
+Furthermore, they can model fields of arbitrary smoothness and, for example, have differentiable sample paths whenever $\alpha>\sfrac{3}{2}$. \cite{Bolin2023Statistical} showed that computationally efficient inference can be performed for these models whenever $\alpha\in\mathbb{N}$, and that having differentiable processes can be beneficial for spatial prediction.